 /** * The main template file * * This is the most generic template file in a WordPress theme * and one of the two required files for a theme (the other being style.css). * It is used to display a page when nothing more specific matches a query. * E.g., it puts together the home page when no home.php file exists. * * @link https://developer.wordpress.org/themes/basics/template-hierarchy/ * * @package WordPress * @subpackage Tally * @since 1.0.0 */ ?>

-The e-invoicing system proposed to be introduced on 1st October,2020, is primarily designed with 2 key aspects.
+The e-invoicing system proposed to be introduced on 1st October,2020 for business with an annual turnover of more than 500 crores, is primarily designed with 2 key aspects.
 First is the adoption of a standard for the invoice, which will enable standardization and swift data exchange across the different systems.
 The next being the registering the invoice with Government, through Invoice Registration Portal (IRP) which will ensure the authenticity of invoices

 At a larger picture, it is believed that the e-invoicing will play a key role to ensure interoperability of the data with various systems alongside curbing the tax evasion.